-Charles Pan is the Land Use Solutions Analyst for Renewable Cities at SFU’s Morris J. Wosk Centre for Dialogue.
+Charles Pan is the Planning Analyst for Renewable Cities at SFU’s Morris J. Wosk Centre for Dialogue.

 Charles supports quantitative and qualitative analytical activities for the Smart Growth, Smart City program to advance sustainable land use as a cornerstone to renewable, resilient and restorative cities.

 Charles brings his experience in socio-economic research, data management, and transportation planning.
 Former projects include helping expand a bike share program and maintain a central geodatabase for UBC Campus and Community Planning, preparing a menu of climate change adaptation options for West Coast Environmental Law and Kerr Wood Leidal, and investigating high housing prices in Sydney, Australia.